Mienjung97/Books-and-Giggles/README.md

 * All pictrures on the webpage were gathered from multiple webpages.
 A list of all the references are found [here](readme/text-files)

+* The project still includes the [helper_txt](helper_txt) folder, which I decided to keep in the project since it shows how I did my code.
+In a real project, I would have added it to the gitignore file

 ## Technical

 * Many different posts on [Stackoverflow](https://stackoverflow.com/) have helped me understand Django and its functionality better, as well as it helped me fix bugs while coding